What is equalizing column height?

 Common Mistakes We Make During Making The Columns Equal:

-- Equalizing column heights is a bit tricky to make work.
-We often do some mistakes while doing it.
-The most common mistake we make by adding the background color or border or box shadow to each of the modules instead of the columns.
+- When equalizing column heights, it can be a bit tricky to get it just right.
+One common mistake is adding the background color or border or box shadow to each module instead of the columns.

-- We need to make sure that the background color or border or box shadow is added to the columns and equalize column heights option is enabled from the Row Settings > Design > Sizing option.
+- Remember to add the background color or border or box shadow to the columns themselves and enable the equalize column heights option from the Row Settings > Design > Sizing option.

-- Also, we try to enable this equalize column heights option from the Row settings to make the Pricing Table Module and Blog Module’s grid columns equal which won’t work.
-We will discuss making those modules equal in height in a separate blog article.
+- It’s important to note that enabling the equalize column heights option won’t work for modules like the Pricing Table or Blog Module’s grid columns.
+We’ll cover how to make those modules equal in height in a separate blog article.

 Some Frequently Asked Questions About Equalize Column Height:

-Q : Can we make it work without adding any design like background color, border, and box shadow to the columns?
+Question 2: Can we make the columns equal without adding any design elements like background color, border, or box shadow?

-Answer: The columns will be still equal after enabling Equalize Column Heights but it won’t look visually since we don’t have any border/background/box shadow.
+Answer: Yes, the columns will still be equal in height after enabling Equalize Column Heights, but it may not look visually appealing without any design elements.

-Q : Is it responsive for all desktop screens?
+Question 3: Is this technique responsive for all desktop screens?

-Answer: Yes, it will be responsive for all desktop screens from 981px width to onwards.
+Answer: Yes, this technique is responsive for all desktop screens from 981px width onwards.

 Equalizing column heights is one of the necessary features in a website while working with multiple columns in a row.
 Divi made it easier by introducing the equalize column heights option in the Row settings.
 Feel free to reach me in the comments below if you are having issues implementing this.